 Checking accounts are more accessible than savings accounts, which are designed to store your money for the long term.
 There are legal limits to the number of monthly withdrawals from savings accounts; checking accounts, on the other hand, are linked to debit cards that provide free and easy access to your funds.
 As a result, many people maintain a checking account for daily use and a savings account to hold anything they want to use towards future expenses.

 If you are looking at interest rates, interest-bearing checking accounts compare poorly to the rates found among savings accounts.
-APY figures usually do not exceed 0.01% for interest checking accounts, while savings accounts average at 0.06% among traditional banks and go as high as 1.05% for online-only banking.
+APY figures have a current average of 0.03% for interest checking accounts, while savings accounts average at 0.06% among traditional banks and go as high as 0.60% for online-only banking.
 When it comes to earning interest, savings accounts,investment accounts and even certificates of deposit are more efficient than interest checking.

 What You Need to Open a Checking Account